jabrena/101-jackson/README.md

-evolve the tests using Given When Then and not give any explanation refactor with assertj and not give any explanation use textblocks to create json strings and not give any explanation
+evolve the tests using Given When Then and not give any explanation refactor with assertj and not give any explanation use textblocks to create json strings and not give any explanation add a comment in class in the section for properties, constructor, getters, setters, equals, hashcode, toString and not give any explanation

 ```

 ## JSON Merge